Here’s why you should be taking LOTS of pictures of your construction projects – and some tips on how to do it efficiently

 With tools like ArchiSnapper, you can easily take photos, fill in a checklist, and use voice-to-text to create reports that are immediately available to everyone at your office.

 Interested in seeing a sample field report generated with ArchiSnapper?
-You can check it here.
+Check it out here.

 3. Use Photos of your Projects to Bolster Your Portfolio and Marketing